trento-project/agent/README.md

 ## Fake Agent ID

 In some circunstances, having a fake Agent ID might be useful, specially during development and testing stages.
-The hidden `agent-id` flag is available for that.
+The hidden `force-agent-id` flag is available for that.

 Here an example on how to use it:

-`./trento-agent start --agent-id "800ddd9b-8497-493f-b9fa-1bd6c9afb230"`
+`./trento-agent start --force-agent-id "800ddd9b-8497-493f-b9fa-1bd6c9afb230"`

 > Don't use this flag on production systems, as the agent ID must be unique by definition and any change affects the whole Trento usage.